 2. Make sure the Nest app version is up to date

 Make sure that you have the latest version of the Nest app on your phone or tablet.
-You can download it for free from Google Play.
+You can download it from Google Play.
 To make sure you have the newest version, you can uninstall and reinstall the app.

 3. Make sure your home Wi-Fi is working